What is Drag Racing?

 The uniqueness of drag racing compared to other forms of motorsports is that it allows fans access to the drivers and teams.
-This makes drag racing a very fan oriented sport and anyone can participate as well, with its vast number of classes.
-To participate a vehicles must pass safety inspections and drivers must have valid state or competition licenses.
+This makes drag racing a very fan oriented sport and anyone can participate.
+In order to participate; vehicles must pass safety inspections and drivers must have valid state or competition licenses.

 In the early days of drag racing a flag man was used to start the race-but, then an electronic device was introduced known as a Christmas tree.
 This system features a vertical series of lights, displaying a visual countdown for each driver.
 The drivers try to make their moves between the last amber light and just before the green light come on.
 The technique in staging and starting is one of the most vital skills a drag racer can develop, since a majority of races are won or lost at the starting line.

 NHRA offers more than 200 classes of vehicles.
-That are grouped into 13 categories, or eliminators classes.
+That is grouped into 13 categories, or eliminators classes.
 The Class is based on various requirements and specifications.
-This includes: type of vehicles, engine, weight, modifications, aerodynamics.
+This includes: type of vehicles, engine, weight, modifications, and aerodynamics.

 The Mellow Yellow Four Professional categories are: